Santinni/nextApp/README.md

 Stay tuned for updates on the integration of the UI library and Storybook in this project.

+## Future Plans

+In the future, we aim to introduce a UI library showcased in Storybook to enhance the development experience and provide a comprehensive view of UI components.
+Currently, we are evaluating Tailwind CSS with DaisyUI and CSS Modules to determine the best approach for our styling needs.

+Additionally, we are exploring the possibilities of adopting Turbopack as our build tool.
+Turbopack represents the next generation of build tools, promising faster rebuild times and more efficient bundling processes, which could significantly improve our development workflow and application performance.

+Stay tuned for updates on the integration of the UI library and Storybook in this project, as well as our decision on the adoption of Turbopack.

 ## Contributing

 We welcome contributions to NextApp.
 If you have suggestions for improvements or bug fixes, please feel free to fork the repository, make changes, and submit a pull request to the `develop` branch.
-For more information, please read through our [contribution guidelines](https://github.com/Santinni/nextApp/tree/main/CONTRIBUTING.md).
+For more information, please read through our [contribution guidelines](https://github.com/Santinni/nextApp/tree/develop/CONTRIBUTING.md).

 ## Learn More